-In order to be considered a hybrid mattress, the mattress must have at least two inches of memory foam or latex, with a support core of pocketed coils.
+In order to be considered a hybrid mattress, the mattress must have at least two inches of memory foam or latex, with a support core of individually-wrapped coils.
 Mattresses that skimp on the foam, or use denser foams for the core instead of coils, sometimes claim to be hybrid mattresses, but are not.

 You may have to do a little homework on your own to find out about the materials used in a hybrid mattress and other quality indicators.

 The beauty of adjustable air mattresses is that you can adjust the firmness or plushness of the mattress with the push of a button.
 In some beds, you can even adjust the firmness on either side to match the needs of the individual sleeping on that side of the mattress.
 These are some of the quality indicators affecting the costs of these mattresses.

 Some adjustable air mattresses not only offer control of the firmness levels by apps, but also deliver information about the quality of your sleep via app as well.